Posts filed under: Industries

 Ann Marie Neufelder

-In addition to having a large contribution to the SAE JA 1002, Ann Marie was also a key contributor to the SAE TAHB 009 Reliability Program Handbook and wrote several of the sections regarding software reliability and failure modes analysis.
+In addition to having a large contribution to the SAE JA 1002 and SAE JA 1003, Ann Marie was also a key contributor to the SAE TAHB 009 Reliability Program Handbook and wrote several of the sections regarding software reliability and failure modes analysis.
 Ann Marie has experience with software FMEA and software reliability predictions with a variety of vehicles including armored and agricultural as well as driverless agricultural.

 Ann Marie will conduct any of these analyses to ensure reliable vehicle software: